PJ64/event_sourcing_kinesis/README.md

 ```bash
 cdk deploy
 ```
-5. Open the Jupyter Notebook in the **jupyter_notebook directory** follow the instructions and execute the query.
+5. Open the Jupyter Notebook in the **jupyter_notebook directory** follow the instructions.

 6. Check the dynamoDB table to view the records and S3 bucket to view the invoices